james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 so you will need to find out from them what they require.
 Some will issue you with your client-side certificate.

 Once you have a client side certificate you must copy it into `/opt/pems` with the name of the service and the suffix `.pem`.
-In our exmaple that would be `/opt/pems/example.pem`.
+In our example that would be `/opt/pems/example.pem`.

-Most changes to the `config` file will happen immediatly, but to add or remove an EPP service, you must restart the PyRar container with
+Most changes to the `config` file will happen immediately, but to add or remove an EPP service, you must restart the PyRar container with

 	sudo systemctl restart pyrar